Royal Berkshire Militia: Berkshire Trained Bands

-Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands (TBs), who were mustered for regular training.
+Berkshire was one of the southern counties called upon to send troops to suppress the Rising of the North in 1569.
+Although the militia obligation was universal, this assembly confirmed that it was impractical to train and equip every able-bodied man.
+After 1572 the practice was to select a proportion of men for the Trained Bands (TBs), who were mustered for regular training.
 The Armada Crisis in 1588 led to the mobilisation of the trained bands on 23 July.
 The previous April Berkshire had mustered 3120 able-bodied men, of whom 1000 were trained and a further 930 untrained men were 'pioneers'.
 In addition the county fielded 10 'lances' (heavy cavalry), 180 light horse, and 35 'petronels' (the petronel was an early cavalry firearm).
 The Berkshire TBs were present at the camp at Tilbury where Queen Elizabeth I gave her Tilbury speech on 9 August.
 The Berkshire contingent of the Queen's bodyguard comprised 230 horsemen.
 After the defeat of the Armada, the army was dispersed to its counties to avoid supply problems, but the men were to hold themselves in readiness.
 A further Spanish invasion alert in 1599 led to a partial mobilisation, with Reading furnishing 140 men.

 In the 16th Century little distinction was made between the militia and the troops levied by the counties for overseas expeditions, and Berkshire supplied levies almost every year from 1585: by 1602, 469 had been sent to Ireland, 480 to France, and 675 to the Netherlands.
 However, the counties usually conscripted the unemployed and criminals rather than the Trained Bandsmen – in 1585 the Privy Council had ordered the impressment of able-bodied unemployed men, and the Queen ordered 'none of her trayned-bands to be pressed'.
 Replacing the weapons issued to the levies from the militia armouries was a heavy cost on the counties.